sketchplugins/plugin-directory/README.md

 - [Duplicate to New Artboard](https://github.com/delighted/sketch-duplicate-to-new-artboard), by Delighted Inc.: Sketch plugin to duplicate the current selection(s) to new artboard(s).
 - [Duplicate Under](https://github.com/oodesign/duplicate-under), by oodesign: Sketch plugin to duplicate layers, but placing copies under the originals in the layer list.
 - [Duplicator](https://github.com/turbobabr/duplicator), by Andrey Shakhmin: A Sketch 3 plugin that takes the currently selected layers and copies them one or multiple times in a specified direction.
-- [Efficient Images Export Sketchplugin](https://github.com/BinLia/efficient-image-export), by BinLia: efficient images export for image sketch
+- [Efficient Images Export](https://github.com/BinLia/efficient-image-export), by BinLia: efficient images export for image sketch
 - [Egmont Plugin](https://github.com/interfacemarket/egmont-plugin), by Interface.Market: Sketch plugin for create squircle shapes.
 - [Elevation Shadows](https://github.com/YitingLiu/Elevation-Shadows), by Yiting Liu: A Sketch Plugin to apply consistent Elevation Shadows
 - [Emoji Autocomplete Sketch Plugin](https://github.com/zeplin/emoji-autocomplete-sketch-plugin), by Zeplin: While editing Sketch text layers, type “:” followed by the first few letters to autocomplete emojis. 🍒